 We will endeavour to send out decisions as soon as possible following interview, but please be mindful that our interview process spans a number of weeks, and there are a fixed number of places on the course.
 The timing of offers can therefore vary from early January to mid-May.
 If you do not hear from us immediately after your interview, this does not necessarily mean you have been rejected.

-For the A100 Medicine MBChB course we expect to interview around 1000 plus UK/EU applicants and about 60 international (non-EU) applicants, in order to make approximately 650 offers for the 290 places (272 UK/EU, 18 international) available.
+For the A100 Medicine MBChB course we expect to interview around 1000 plus UK applicants and about 100 international applicants, in order to make approximately 850 offers for the 290 places available (272 home including EU with settled or pre-settled status and 18 international, including EU students who do not have settled or pre-settled status in the UK).

 Disabilities, special needs and medical conditions